yuvalshifriss/age-of-death-prediction/README.md

 - Each model is evaluated using repeated k-fold splits (e.g. 5 folds × 3 repeats = 15 folds total)
 - Each fold provides a separate estimate of performance (MSE, MAE, R²)
-- This reduces bias from a single train/test split and better captures variance in performance
+- This reduces bias from a single train/test split and better captures variance in performance The best model using MSE evaluation matric is Random Forest; here are the k-fold results for it:
 ```
 📌 Results for Random Forest:
  Fold  1 ▶ MSE: 9.1715, MAE: 0.9503, R²: 0.9444